berestv/42Cursus_Minishell/README.md

 ## Overview

-**Minishell** is a simple, Unix-like shell developed as part of my studies at 42 Porto.
-This project demonstrates my understanding of system programming, process management, and the implementation of shell features.
-Achieving a final note of 100, this project highlights my proficiency in C programming and system-level programming concepts.
+**Minishell** is a simple, Unix-like shell developed as part of our studies at 42 Porto.
+This project demonstrates our understanding of system programming, process management, and the implementation of shell features.
+Achieving a near-perfect final note, this project highlights our proficiency in C programming and system-level programming concepts.

 ## Features

 - **Command Execution**: Supports the execution of executable programs, both from absolute paths and relative paths.
-- **Built-in Commands**: Implements essential built-in shell commands such as `cd`, `echo`, `env`, `setenv`, `unsetenv`, and `exit` made by us.
+- **Built-in Commands**: Implements essential built-in shell commands such as `cd`, `echo`, `env`, `setenv`, `unsetenv`, and `exit` programmed entirely by us, which have to mimmick the exact behaviour of their original shell counterparts.
-- **Environment Variables**: Handles environment variables and allows for their manipulation using built-in commands.
+- **Environment Variables**: Handles environment variables and allows their manipulation using the mentioned built-in commands.
 - **Pipes and Redirection**: Supports piping (`|`) and I/O redirection (`<`, `>`, `>>`).
 - **Signal Handling**: Manages common signals like `SIGINT` (Ctrl+C) and `SIGQUIT` (Ctrl+\).
 - **Error Handling**: Provides comprehensive error messages for invalid commands and syntax errors, always updating the exit status.